Hunter Deshautelle

-Hunter Deshautelle (born February 14, 1998) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series driving the No. 57 Chevrolet for Brother-In-Law Racing.
+Hunter Deshautelle (born February 14, 1998) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 57 Chevrolet for Brother-In-Law Racing.

 Racing career

 In 2023, Deshauntelle participated in pre-season testing for the ARCA Menards Series at Daytona International Speedway, driving for Brother-In-Law Racing, where he would finish 31st in the Friday session and 24th in the Saturday session.
 He would eventually join with the team in the No. 57 Chevrolet at the season opening Brandt 200.
 After starting 22nd, five places higher than his team owner Bryan Dauzat, who had qualified 27th, Deshautelle would finish 39th after only three laps due to radiator issues.
 He would return to the team for Talladega Superspeedway, this time starting 25th due to ARCA reverting to the owner standings from the following year to determine the starting lineup, but would finish 29th after being involved in a multi-car crash when Jason Kitzmiller's transmission locked up on a restart on lap 23.
 He would return for the 2024 Daytona pre-practice.

 Deshautelle has also competed in the Paramount Kia Big 10 Challenge at Hickory Motor Speedway.